Teaching Productive Skills | Speaking and Writing

 - When difficulties arise, learners have to be able to use specific communication strategies.

-Since the aim of teaching receptive skills is to produce language that makes sense to the listener or reader, the lesson should be designed systematically to include stages that prepare the learners for the main activity (i.e. speaking or writing), activities that help them to actually produce appropriate messages and finally some sort of feedback that is either peer or teacher regulated.
+Since the aim of teaching the productive skills is to produce language that makes sense to the listener or reader, the lesson should be designed systematically to include stages that prepare the learners for the main activity (i.e. speaking or writing), activities that help them to actually produce appropriate messages and finally some sort of feedback that is either peer or teacher regulated.

 Ideally, teaching a productive skill procedure involves the following steps: